kapitanov/code-quality-research/README.md

 Most certainly I am not trying to encourage anyone to write bad code that is barely readable and them make it readable with lots of comments.

+I suggest using `comment rate` metrics as one of metrics to measure code quality, along with other ones, such as `cognitive complexity`, `cyclomatic complexity` and others.

-Still, if you are willing to keep your code comments up with what seems to be publicly accepted level of quality, I could recommend you to follow these rules:
+If you are willing to keep your code comments up with what seems to be publicly accepted level of quality, I could recommend you to follow these rules: